 God wanted us to eat of the Tree of Life in the Garden of Eden.
 Adam and Eve, however, rebelled and chose instead to eat of the Tree of the Knowledge of Good and Evil.
 The Tree of Life, they say, is Jesus (which I think is questionable, given that Jesus walked with Adam in the cool of the day and obviously was not a tree, but that’s not my point).

-This new doctrine goes on to say that we should only want the subjective, relational attributes of Jesus and not let any objective concept of right and wrong get in the way.
+This new doctrine goes on to say that we should only want the subjective, relational attributes of Jesus and not let any objective concept of what is true, real and right get in the way.
 This is because, they say, the Tree of the Knowledge of Good and Evil represents things like morality, objective standards, Scripture, commandments (again, this is of dubious exegesis, but again, that’s not my point), and anything else that may contradict their feeling-driven experience of Jesus .

 Like all great errors in Church history, this one has enough truth to be tempting.
 But truth out of context is deadly.